MeireCeschim/MachineLearning/README.md

-Codes based on Artificial Intelligence - Peter Norvig and Stuart Russell (2013).
+Codes based on the book Artificial Intelligence - Peter Norvig and Stuart Russell (2013).